These Provisions are applicable from the Financial year 2016-17. For previous years up to 2015-16 click here

 - the total income returned by the assessee in any return of income furnished by him for any subsequent previous year

-- If the assessing officer has opinion that an assessee is liable to pay advance tax, then he can issue a notice of demand under section 156 specifying the installment(s) to be paid by assessee.
-Provided that such notice can not be issued after the last day of February.
-Also this provision is applicable to a person who has been already assessed by way of regular assessment in respect of the total income of any previous year.
+- If the assessing officer has an opinion that an assessee is liable to pay advance tax, then he can issue a notice of demand under section 156 specifying the installment(s) to be paid by assessee.
+Provided that such notice cannot be issued after the last day of February.
+Also, this provision is applicable to a person who has been already assessed by way of regular assessment in respect of the total income of any previous year.

 - Return of income is furnished under section 139

 - Return is furnished in response to notice under section 142(1)

 - Regular assessment is made in respect of year later than referred to in sub section 3.